Revocable Cryptography from Learning with Errors: Introduction

-\item $\delete(\pk,\msk,\sigma)$: this is the revocation procedure that outputs $\valid$ or $\invalid$.
-If $\sigma$ equals the decryption key $\sk$, then $\delete$ is expected to output $\valid$ with high probability. \end{itemize} After the decryption key is returned, we require that the sender loses its ability to decrypt ciphertexts.
-This is formalized as follows (see \Cref{def:krpke:security}): conditioned on revocation being successful, the adversary should not be able to predict whether it is given an encryption of a message versus uniform distribution over the ciphertext space with probability better than\footnote{The definition is intentionally formulated as a 1-bit unpredictability game; this is inspired by the notion of \emph{uncloneable-indistinguishable security} considered by Broadbent and Lord~\cite{BL20}.
-Unlike the traditional cryptography literature, in this setting, 1-bit unpredictability is not equivalent to computational indistinguishability; the reason being that we also incorporate whether revocation is successful in the security experiment.
-We leave the investigation of indistinguishability-based definitions for future works.} $\frac{1}{2} + \negl(\lambda)$.
-We prove the following in \Cref{thm:security-Dual-Regev}.
+After the decryption key is returned, we require that the sender loses its ability to decrypt ciphertexts.
+This is formalized as follows (see \Cref{def:krpke:security}): conditioned on revocation being successful, no adversary can distinguish whether it is given an encryption of a message versus the uniform distribution over the ciphertext space with advantage better than $\negl(\lambda)$.
+Moreover, we require that revocation succeeds with a probability negligibly close to 1 (more on this later).